Amino acids are the building blocks of protein. They also help your metabolism and cellular activity.

 - wheat germ

-Even if you do eat a lot of lysine-rich foods, absorption is dependent on other nutrients, such as iron, vitamin C, and B vitamins.
-If you’re deficient in these nutrients, then you might also lack the amount of lysine your body needs, too.
-Although uncommon, this could lead to protein deficiencies and even anxiety in some people.
+Even if you eat a lot of lysine-rich foods, absorption is dependent on other nutrients, such as iron, vitamin C, and B vitamins.
+If you’re deficient in these nutrients, you might also lack the amount of lysine your body needs.

 Lysine, when taken in the recommended daily amounts, may contribute to overall healthier and more resilient skin.
-But there’s no evidence this amino acid will treat acne, though.
+But there’s no evidence this amino acid will treat acne.

-Even people who have healthy diets can sometimes get acne based on other factors, such as:
+Even people who have healthy eating habits can sometimes get acne based on other factors, such as:

 - having oily skin with more sebum in sebaceous glands